zinx28/1.11-GS/README.md

 # 1.11-GS

-- This gs was mostly made for luna 1.11
+- This gs was made for luna 1.11

 # Contributions (cant be crediting my self for everything)
 - [Syphon](https://github.com/Syphonfr) ~ (Small things)